kenlowrie/smd/docs/section/mailto-doc.md

 [link.mailto_links]

+[docthis.open(h="Add this to mailto-doc.md")]

+mailto: hyperlinks must be discussed here, we cannot do that in the unittest for link.md because output changes between runs.

+[docthis.close]

 ###mailto links
 You can create mailto: links in your document too, which enables users to click on a link to automatically compose an email addressed to the specified email address.
 AVScript will encode the entire mailto: link URL using a mix of decimal and hexadecimal HTML entities as a deterrent to spam bots that mine email addresses from HTML documents.
 Here's the syntax for a *mailto:* link: